jan-tomsic/nginx-ingress/README.md

 minikube addons enable ingress
 ```

-In order to enable SSL Passthrough, we need to patch the deployment with `ingress-nginx-controller-patch.yaml`, which configures container arguments to start with enable-ssl-passthrough enabled.
+In order to enable SSL Passthrough, we need to patch the deployment with [ingress-nginx-controller-patch.yaml](ingress-nginx-controller-patch.yaml), which configures controller arguments to start with enable-ssl-passthrough enabled.

 ```yaml
 spec: